 - Why is it easier to sell to customers than influence internal colleagues?

-We deliver all of our training in ways that suit your particular needs – these can include workshops, 1:1 coaching, seminars and sometimes theater work.
+We deliver all of our training in ways that suit your particular needs – these can include workshops, 1:1 coaching, seminars and sometimes theatre work.
 This particular form of coaching includes the following in a variety of formats:

 - Understanding the principles of influence